spiffe/tornjak/docs/auth/keycloak/keycloak-upstream-IAMs-conf.md

 ![Identity Providers Homepage](diagrams/identity-providers-homepage.png)

 ### Keycloak setup for Upstream IAMs

+#### -> Keycloak deployment and Tornjak connection

+To deploy keycloak and connect to Tornjak, you can use the documentation [here](https://github.com/spiffe/helm-charts-hardened/blob/main/examples/tornjak/keycloak/README.md).

 The keycloak setup to connect any upstream IAM is pretty much standard.
 Please follow the steps below to connect your upsteeam IAM of choice.
 Go to keycloak console and select the IAM of interest as shown in the picture above.

 > [!IMPORTANT]